Why use Capture One Pro as a fast browser?

 In theory, Capture One can’t be used to browse until images are imported into either a Catalog or a Session.
-And, in my opinion, it’s this design that makes Capture One a little daunting for new users, as you’re immediately asked to make a choice between them before you can use it.
-However, in practice there is a (unofficial and therefore unsupported) way to use it as a fast browser.
+And, in my opinion, it’s this design that makes Capture One Pro a little daunting for new users, as you’re immediately asked to make a choice between them before you can use it.
+However, in practice there is a (unofficial and therefore unsupported) ‘third’ way to use it, and that is as a fast browser.

-One of the downsides of RAW converters is that you have to import images through a “gate-keeper” (the import) app.
+One of the downsides of RAW converters like this is that you have to import images through a “gate-keeper” (the import, or ‘importer’) app.
 Once files have passed through this (and of course, it makes sense to use the import feature to copy files from memory cards) you can use Capture One to browse freely.
-However, you can bypass the import feature of Capture One and use it like a conventional browser.
+However, you can bypass the import feature of Capture One Pro and use it like a conventional browser.

-Why would you want to use Capture One like a browser?
+Why would you want to use Capture One Pro like a fast browser?

-Well searching visually is often the best, and sometimes the only, way to find images.
-And using Capture One this way is fast – you don’t have to open individual Sessions and Catalogs.
-The downsides are few as well – some minor features aren’t supported and you can only view files that are supported by your version of Capture One.
+Well, searching visually is often the best, and sometimes the only, way to find images.
+And using Capture One Pro this way is fast – you don’t have to open individual Sessions and Catalogs.
+The downsides are few as well – some minor features aren’t supported and you can only view RAW files from cameras that are supported by your version of Capture One, obvs.

 - First, open Capture One and then create a new Session.
 As you’re not importing files, and want to use it as a browser only, call it something unique.
 I use the term ‘Capture One Browsing Session’, and then I know exactly what it is.
 Don’t be tempted to use the built-in Session folders to store files.

 - Next, go to the Library tool tab and the Library tool.
 Expand it fully to help you navigate the folders.